-"(2) APPLICATION.-Any policy adopted under paragraph (1) shall apply only to a major disaster or emergency declared on or after the date on which the policy is adopted.
+"(2) APPLICATION.-Any policy adopted under paragraph (1) shall apply only to a major disaster or emergency declared on or after the date on which the policy is adopted. "(b) Consultation Concerning Interim Policies.-

-"(b) CONSULTATION CONCERNING INTERIM POLICIES.-

-"(1) IN GENERAL.-Before adopting any interim policy under the public assistance program to address specific conditions that relate to a major disaster or emergency that has been declared under this Act, the President, to the maximum extent practicable, shall solicit the views and recommendations of grantees and subgrantees with respect to the major disaster or emergency concerning the potential interim policy, if the interim policy is likely-
+"(1) IN GENERAL.-Before adopting any interim policy under the public assistance program to address specific conditions that relate to a major disaster or emergency that has been declared under this Act, the President, to the maximum extent practicable, shall solicit the views and recommendations of grantees and subgrantees with respect to the major disaster or emergency concerning the potential interim policy, if the interim policy is likelydisaster or emergency; or

-"(A) to result in a significant reduction of assistance to applicants for the assistance with respect to the major disaster or emergency; or section confers a legal right of action on any party. "(c) PUBLIC ACCESS.-The President shall promote public access to policies governing the implementation of the public assistance program.".
+"(A) to result in a significant reduction of assistance to applicants for the assistance with respect to the major section confers a legal right of action on any party.